massgov/mayflower-patternlab/docs/atomic-design.md

 ### Organisms - (layout of patterns)
 An Organism is a layout of other patterns.
-HTML5 elements and CSS styling used for an Organism are for laying out the included patterns.
+HTML5 elements and CSS styling used in an Organism are for laying out the included patterns.
 All content to be rendered, is passed on to the included patterns.
 The only styling done for an Organism would be to help define the layout the patterns, like background-colors and borders.

 #### Quick guide:
 * Includes other patterns.